rochuns/rochuns/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀and i only have myself to blame. ❞

-rentry & readme a wip. will work on when im not lazy
+i block freely, rentry & readme a wip. will work on when im not lazy